kalgynirae/command-line-wizardry/slides.md

 ## Command-line programs

+* are controlled by command line options and arguments
+    * arguments are whitespace-separated
 * start with three open file descriptors
     * `stdin` – for reading input
     * `stdout` – for writing output